• Skip to primary navigation

 • Bake for about 12-15 minutes or until set.
 Remove from the oven to wire racks to cool.

-• Once cooled, coat them with powdered sugar and top with sprinkles, crushed peppermint, or melted chocolate if you like.
+• Once cooled, coat the cookies with the remaining powdered sugar and top with sprinkles, crushed peppermint, or melted chocolate.

 Notes: